JamesTurnerGit/CV/README.md

 #### Software Engineer Apr 2018 — present
 Developed a PWA app that runs off a microservices based backend that integrates with dynamics 365.
 App synchronises accross multible devices and runs on any modern device and is offline-first.

 Helped run and organise a blockchain hackathon.
-Was involved from the initial planning stages to the latenight cleanup.
-[FIXTHIS]
+Was involved from the very initial planning stages to the latenight cleanup.
+Event concluded very successfully and was a lot of fun.

+Helped teams transition from a scrum methodology to a Kanban approach.
 #### QA engineer Oct 2017 — Apr 2018
 Wrote several frameworks from scratch, including a piece that was able to do frontend and interaction testing on powerbi, and one that was able to parse report outputs in a convienent and straightforward way.

 Worked on the testing project for the main product, renovating and refatoring large sections and improving performance and ease of use while driving upskilling for the QA team.

+Ran large scale SAT's on the companies main product and wrote up documention and procedures surrounding it

 ### NM group 2012-2016